 The 2013 Cannes Lions International Festival for Creativity, or Cannes Lions for short, is regarded as the largest congregation of advertising, design, digital, and marketing industry professionals in a week full of master classes, seminars, workshops, and culminates in four award ceremonies.
-If you want to see who won the top creative awards at Cannes, go here.
+If you want to learn more about Cannes, go here.

 1. Minimalist: TBWA/Media Arts Lab (L.A.)

 CAMPAIGN: Back Pages campaign for Apple (iPad Mini)

 The US agency TBWA/Media Arts Lab won the Grand Prix in the Press Lions category this year.
 Its campaign, “Back Pages” advertising Apple‘s iPad Mini, was a simple play upon proportions.
 The front cover of print magazines such as Time, Wired and The New Yorker was replicated on the back cover on the face of an actual-size iPad Mini screen.
 The iPad Mini image was confined to the print page’s corner for size comparison against the print version of the same magazine; the iPad Mini image was set against an otherwise plain background aside from the “iPad Mini” type and Apple logo.

 The simplicity of size comparisons, cleverly utilizing the magazine that the target consumer is already engaging with, makes for an innovative campaign that is straightforward but smart, accessible but fresh.